The

 FOR PERMEABILITY:

-Creates drainage problems: creates a subsurface barrier that would trap rain water between the road and adjacent buildings, resulting in wet basements
+Creates drainage problems for nearby properties: Creates a subsurface barrier that would trap rain water between the road and adjacent buildings, resulting in wet basements.

 Increases Health & Safety concerns: creates conditions that breed MOSQUITOES